The US-China Trade War: A Timeline

 In early July, US President Donald Trump followed through on months of threats to impose sweeping tariffs on China for its alleged unfair trade practices.

-So far, the US has already slapped tariffs on US$50 billion worth of Chinese products, and has threatened tariffs on US$467 billion more.
+So far, the US has already slapped tariffs on US$250 billion worth of Chinese products, and has threatened tariffs on US$267 billion more.

-China, for its part, has matched the US tariffs dollar-for-dollar, and is threatening qualitative measures that would affect US businesses operating in China.
+China, for its part, has set tariffs on US$110 billion worth of US goods, and is threatening qualitative measures that would affect US businesses operating in China.